+Conferences between team representatives and players are a common occurrence during a college softball game.
+We must allow an appropriate amount of time for the coaches to meet with their players and, now with the new rules in 2022, allow player-to-player conferences.
 We do not want conferences to interrupt the flow of the game.
-We can do this by being aware of potential conferences as we are walking back to the plate after playing action – the pitcher has been struggling, 3 or 4 hard hits in a row, long inning, etc. And, we need to be pro-active in breaking up conferences.
-Here is how you can manage this “visitation schedule.”
+We can do this by being aware of potential conferences, both offense and defense, as we are walking back to the plate after playing action – the pitcher has been struggling, 3 or 4 hard hits in a row, long inning, runners on 1st and 3rd, etc.

-Take the time to record details of the conference on the lineup card – inning, number of batter, outs
+• Take time to record details of the conference on the lineup card – inning, number of batter, outs

-Walk briskly and with purpose; no need to run
+• Walk briskly and with purpose; no need to run.
+Keep your head up.

 Heading back home

 • Do not leave the meeting area until all players have separated.

 • Defense: do not leave without the catcher; jog back with her and beat her to the plate area.

 • Offense: do not leave without the batter; walk briskly back with her and beat her to the plate area.

 • As you slow down to a walk near the plate area, look toward the location of the head coach (even if he/she is in the dugout) and state: “coach, that is a defensive (or offensive) conference.